minseokim/fast-movies/README.md

 ## How to Run Application Locally

-Clone repo, run `npm run start` to start locally
+Clone repo, run `npm run start` to start locally and navigate to `http://localhost:3000`

 ## Live Version